00-2 Position Definitions and Terms of Appointment For Titles Held by Graduate Students and Postgraduate Trainees (Second Release)

 3.1 Terms and Conditions Common to Graduate Student Appointments

-3.1.2 Graduate student appointees must enroll for and maintain a minimum of six graduate credits that contribute to the satisfaction of their degree requirements, and are restricted to a maximum enrollment of 12 graduate credits per semester of appointment, except as approved by the Dean of the Graduate School or his/her designee.
+3.1.2 Graduate student appointees must enroll for and maintain a minimum of 6 graduate credits that contribute to the satisfaction of their degree requirements and are restricted to a maximum enrollment of 12 graduate credits per semester of appointment, except as approved by the Dean of the Graduate School or his/her designee.

-3.1.6 Graduate student appointees may not receive more than a maximum of 12 semesters of support through graduate student appointments or assignments authorized under this University Policy.
+3.1.6 Graduate student appointees may not receive more than a maximum of six academic years of support through graduate student appointments or assignments authorized under this University Policy.

-3.1.7 Appointments to the positions of Graduate Teaching Assistant may be made for one or two semesters of the academic (i.e., nine month) year.
-Appointments to the position of Graduate Research Assistant and Graduate Student Assistant may be made for one, two, or three semesters.
+3.1.7 Appointments to the positions of Graduate Teaching Assistant, Graduate Research Assistant, and Graduate Student Assistant may be made for one, two or three semesters.